The Chirotropical Grassmannian: Realizability and computation of ,

 \end{theorem}

-\begin{theorem}[Case $(3,8)$] For any of the 135 isomorphism classes of realizable uniform chirotopes $\chi \in \{\pm\}^{\binom{8}{3}}$ in \cite{FinschiCatalog}, the chirotropical Dressian $\Dr^\chi(3,8)$ is a pure $8$-dimensional polyhedral fan and it is equal to its corresponding chirotropical Grassmannian $\Trop^\chi \G(3,8)$.
+\begin{theorem}[Case $(3,8)$] For any of the 135 isomorphism classes of realizable uniform chirotopes $\chi \in \{\pm\}^{\binom{8}{3}}$ in \cite{FinschiCatalog}, the chirotropical Dressian $\Dr^\chi(3,8)$ modulo lineality is a pure $8$-dimensional polyhedral fan and it is equal to the chirotropical moduli space $\Trop^\chi X(3,8)$.
 The f-vectors of these polyhedral fans can be found in \cite{datachirotropicalization20241}. \end{theorem}

 \begin{remark} The f-vectors of the positive parts, i.e.\ corresponding to the totally positive chirotope $+$, agree with those of the totally positive Tropical Grassmannians already known in the literature.
 For example, for the cases $(3,6)$ and $(3,7)$, they agree with the results of Speyer and Williams \cite{speyerwilliams2004}, and for the case $(3,8)$ they are equal to the f-vectors obtained by Bendle, Böhm, Ren and Schröter \cite{BENDLE2024}.
 The number of maximal cones, that is, the last entries in the f-vectors, coincide with the results reported in \cite{CEZ2024A2} for the numbers of Generalized Feynman Diagrams (GFD) for all $4,11,135$ types of chirotopal tropical Grassmannians. \end{remark}